bronnyhub/bronnyhub/README.md

-👋 Hi, I’m @bronnyhub.
+👋 Hi, I’m Julia.
-- I am a young woman, who loves algorythms, learning and creating new things.
-- I am programming web sites in HTML for four years.
-It was my biggest hobby.
-Recently I started to work more on my passion.
+	I am a young woman, who loves algorithms, learning, and creating new things.
+I've been programming websites in HTML for four years.
+Recently I started to working more on my passion.

-👀 I know HTML, CSS, bootstrap and basics of python.
+👀 I know HTML, CSS and the basics of python.
-- Simple pages with navbar, div's and containers are my favourite.
-I also love creating animations in CSS.
+	Simple pages with a navbar, div, and containers are my favorite.
+I also love creating small animations in CSS.

 🌱 I’m currently learning JavaScript.
-I am trying to upgrade my websites everyday.
-It contains learning new languages, frameworks and finding new solutions.
+	I am trying to upgrade my websites every day.
+It contains learning new programming languages, frameworks and finding new solutions.

+📚 My career goals
-💞️ One of my dreams is to work from home as a front-end developer.
+  One of my biggest dreams is to work in the IT industry.
+I am improving my skills every day with my projects on GitHub.
-- Working for a big company as a web developer is my dream job.
-I could create, analyse and still be into technics.

-📫 How to reach me on email: julka.bronny@gmail.com
+📫 How to reach me via email: julka.bronny@gmail.com